lblod/mandatendatabank-consumer/README.md

 Schedule and execute a sync task.

 The endpoint is triggered internally at frequent intervals and should normally not be triggered by an external party.

-## Known limitations
-* No batching during ingest.
-Ingest requests to the database may reach the limitation of number of triples to be inserted/deleted in 1 query.